 playing at STHLM drone society thing in R1/Stockholm

-This Saturday I am going to Stockholm to perform in the old reactor fifties experimental reactor chamber (R1).
+This Saturday I am going to Stockholm to perform in the old fifties experimental reactor chamber (R1).

 R1 is a cool place and lots of old friends will play drone music.